Carlos Fuentes: Later works

 His 1994 book Diana: The Goddess Who Hunts Alone is an autobiograpichal novel that portrays the actress Jean Seberg who Fuentes had a love affair with in the 1960s.
 It was followed by The Crystal Frontier, a novel in nine stories.

-In 1999 Fuentes published the novel The Years With Laura Diaz.
+In 1999, Fuentes published the novel The Years With Laura Diaz.
 A companion book to The Death of Artemio Cruz, the characters are from the same period, but the story is told by a woman exiled from her province after the revolution.
 The novel includes some of Fuentes own family history in Veracruz and has been called "a vast, panoramic novel" dealing with "questions of progress, revolution and modernity" and "the ordinary life of the individual that struggles to find its place".

 His later novels include Inez (2001), The Eagle's Throne (2002) and Destiny and Desire (2008).
 His writing also include several collections of stories, essays and plays.

 Fuentes' works have been translated into 24 languages.
-He remained prolific to the end of his life, with an essay on the new government of France appearing in Reforma newspaper on the day of his death.
+He remained prolific to the end of his life, with an essay on the new government of France appearing in the newspaper Reforma on the day of his death.

 Mexican historian Enrique Krauze was a vigorous critic of Fuentes and his fiction, dubbing him a "guerrilla dandy" in a 1988 article for the perceived gap between his Marxist politics and his personal lifestyle.
 Krauze accused Fuentes of selling out to the PRI government and being "out of touch with Mexico", exaggerating its people to appeal to foreign audiences: "There is the suspicion in Mexico that Fuentes merely uses Mexico as a theme, distorting it for a North American public, claiming credentials that he does not have."
 The essay, published in Octavio Paz's magazine Vuelta, began a feud between Paz and Fuentes that lasted until Paz's death.
 Following Fuentes' death, however, Krauze described him to reporters as "one of the most brilliant writers of the 20th Century".